felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 5- **Test the motor speeds** to determine how fast the robot should run and turn in order to follow the line.

-6- Finally, **create a new controller in Python and implement a line-following behavior** using what you learned from the steps above.
+6- **Create a new controller in Python and implement a line-following behavior** using what you learned from the steps above.
 You can use the state machine shown in Figure 2 as reference.

 ![Line-follower state machine](../Lab2/line-following_state_machine.png)
 ###### Figure 2.
 A state machine diagram that implements a line-follower behavior.

+7- Finally, **add one extra state to stop the robot when no line is detected**.

 ## Ground sensors